 Women are born leaders.
-However, it takes a lot of courage and self-confidence to step out of the crowd and achieve a leadership position in the male-dominated leadership spaces.
-As per Forbes, only 26 women are currently in the CEO roles at Fortune 500 companies; which inevitably states that women leaders continue to be underrepresented in the leadership roles.
+However, it takes a lot of courage and self-confidence to step out of the crowd and achieve a leadership position in male-dominated leadership spaces.
+As per Forbes, only 26 women are currently in the CEO roles at Fortune 500 companies, which inevitably states that women leaders continue to be underrepresented in leadership roles.

 What Is Stopping the New Age Businesswomen?

-The key to enter a male-dominated space is self-confidence.
-Needless to say, confidence is inextricably connected with leadership qualities.
+The key to entering a male-dominated space is self-confidence.
+Needless to say that confidence is inextricably connected with leadership qualities.
 Exceptional communication skills, assertiveness, and flexible nature further enhance the ability to get noticed and be heard.

 What Are the Essential Qualities of a Leader?